 You’ll love these masala chai inspired scones because they’re…

-- PERFECTLY BALANCED – The chai spice scones are borderline savory, so when combined with a quick & simple maple chai scone glaze, they create a perfectly buttery-rich, spicy-sweet bite.
+- PERFECTLY BALANCED – These chai spice scones are borderline savory, so when combined with a quick & simple maple chai scone glaze, the result is a perfectly buttery-rich, spicy-sweet bite.

 - SERIOUSLY EASY TO MAKE – They look totally fancy, but your food processor practically does all of the work!

 - VERSATILE – You can make full-sized scones or cute minis.
-Plus, they’re also totally make-ahead- & freezer-friendly, too!
+They’re make-ahead- & freezer-friendly, too!
 Check the Recipe Notes, below, for guidance.

 - GREAT FOR ENTERTAINING – Chai scones are great for a weekend brunch, but they’re special enough to serve at any fall or winter gathering – Thanksgiving or Christmas morning, holiday cookie plates, & even baby or bridal showers!

 Sugar, spice, & everything nice. ♡ Read on to learn more about these Chai Scones, or jump straight to the recipe & get cookin’!

 - All-purpose flour – Plain & simple!

 - Baking powder – A generous amount gives these scones bakery-worthy height & lift.

 - Granulated sugar – The littlest bit adds just a kiss of sweetness to offset the rich, buttery flavor.

 - Unsalted butter – It wouldn’t be scones without butter, & a lot of it!
-Be sure to keep your butter as cold as possible for flaky scones.
+Be sure to keep your butter as cold as possible for ultra flaky scones.

 - Heavy cream & eggs – For more richness & supple texture.

-- Chai spices – I use the 6-ingredient DIY chai spice mix shared here on PWWB a few years back.
+- Chai spices – I use my 6-ingredient DIY chai spice mix (it’s a PWWB House fave!).
 This spice blend is just what I like in a chai – intensely spiced, & very cardamom- & ginger-forward.